martinber/noaa-apt/docs/development.md

 - Grant T. Olson: OSX build instructions.

-- wren84: Reported problems with input noise filtering.

 - FMighty: Helped with cross compilation to Raspberry Pi.

+- Peter Vogel: For writing about noaa-apt on the web.

+- wren84 and Florentin314: Reported problems with decoded images.

 ## References